fatiando/website/index.md

 <i class="fas fa-book"></i> **Want to learn about our software?**
-The best place to learn about each of our software libraries is their *documentation* (AKA the *docs*).
-These websites contain examples, tutorials, and technical references for all that each library does.
+The best place to learn about each of our software libraries is their *documentation*.
 The docs always contain the **most up-to-date information**.
 See links to each project below.

 <i class="fab fa-python"></i> **New to Python?** Take the [Software